-About the underground town in Egypt and Sodiski
+About the underground city in Egypt and the Sodiškės

-In 1915, when German troops entered the territory of Latvia, the first phase of the war was characterized by a war of maneuvers.
-In the fall of 1915, when the front stabilized at the natural obstacle Daugava, a war of positions began, which lasted for two years - until the fall of 1917, when the German army, taking advantage of the changes of the Revolution in the Russian Empire and the demoralization and collapse of the Russian army, went on the offensive.
+In 1915, when German troops entered the territory of Latvia, the first phase of the war was characterized by a war of maneuver.
+In the fall of 1915, when the front stabilized at the natural obstacle of the Daugava, a war of positions began, which lasted two years - until the fall of 1917, when the German army, taking advantage of the revolutionary changes in the Russian Empire and the demoralization and collapse of the Russian army, went on the offensive.

-Any troop unit that does not attack begins to entrench and fortify.
-It is determined by both military doctrine and tactical considerations and the need to survive.
-Trenches and positions protect soldiers from the enemy's direct and indirect fire (artillery), as well as from adverse weather conditions.
+Any unit of troops that is not attacking begins to dig in and fortify itself.
+This is dictated by both military doctrine, tactical considerations, and the need to survive.
+Trenches and positions protect soldiers from direct and indirect fire (artillery) from the enemy, as well as from adverse weather conditions.

-Initially, the positions were built from wooden logs, later - in 1916. beginning - concreted positions were created.
-In the German army, units were rarely changed between sectors of the front, so German soldiers approached the construction of positions more carefully - they knew that they were building positions for themselves and they would have to live there as well.
-In the Russian army, units were moved between sectors regularly, and concrete positions were not created on the Russian side.
+Initially, the positions were built from wooden logs, later – at the beginning of 1916 – concrete positions were built.
+In the German army, units were changed between sectors of the front less often, so the German soldiers approached the construction of positions more carefully – they knew that they were building the positions for themselves and that they would also have to live there.
+In the Russian army, units were moved between sectors regularly, and moreover, concrete positions were not built on the Russian side.

 The first line of the Russian army passed through Medumi.
-The first line of German defense was 400 meters away, on the other side of Lake Medumu.
-Further south, in Sodiški (nowadays approximately the home of Upmalai), was the headquarters of the artillery regiment.
+The first line of the German defense was 400 meters further, on the other shore of Lake Medumi.
+Further south, in Sodiškės (nowadays, approximately the location of Upmaļi), there was the headquarters of the artillery regiment.
 There was an observation bunker near the headquarters.
-There was a whole row of bunkers in Sodiški, but they were made of timber, so they have not been preserved.
-Only their locations on the terrain are visible.
+There was a whole row of bunkers in Sodiškės, but they were made of wood, so they have not survived.
+Only their locations are visible on the terrain.

-An underground town had been established in Egypt, or Wilkumiest, which was on the German second line.
-In Vilkumiest from 1836. there was a post office.
-Vilkumiest in 1915. the retreating Russian army destroyed it so that the Germans had nowhere to live.
-Two more interesting historical facts related to Vilkumiesta - here from 1873. until 1874 Jānis Rainis studied at Oskar Svenson's boarding school.
-The school was established by Baron Ettingen, who took care of the development of the parish.
-A story has been preserved that his friend Otto von Bismarck, the future chancellor of Germany, visited Ettingen and spent 10 days in Vilkumiest.
-Later, Ettingen also sent Bismarck strong drinks from his own Turkey distillery.
-Although such episodes are not described in Bismarck's biography, the story is entirely plausible, taking into account Bismarck's close ties with the Baltic nobility and the fact that Bismarck was the Prussian envoy to the Russian Empire from 1859 to 1862, operating in Petersburg.
-The port city was located on the route St. Petersburg-Warsaw, which was the fastest way to get to Germany.
+In Egypt or Vilkumiesta, which was located on the German second line, an underground town was established.
+A post office operated in Vilkumiesta from 1836.
+Vilkumiesta was destroyed by the retreating Russian army in 1915 so that the Germans would have nowhere to live.
+Two more interesting historical facts are connected with Vilkumiesta – here from 1873 to 1874, Jānis Rainis studied at the Oskars Svensons boarding house.
+The school was founded by Baron Oettingen, who took care of the development of the parish.
+There is a story that his friend, the future German Chancellor Otto von Bismarck, visited Oettingen and spent 10 days in Vilkumiesta.
+Later, Oettingen also sent Bismarck strong drinks from the Kalkūni distillery he owned.
+Although such episodes are not described in Bismarck's biography, the story is quite plausible, considering Bismarck's close ties with the Baltic nobility and the fact that Bismarck was the Prussian ambassador to the Russian Empire from 1859 to 1862, working in St. Petersburg.
+The town of Vilkumiest was located on the St. Petersburg-Warsaw route, which was the fastest route to Germany.

-Whenever possible, in the second lines and artillery positions, soldiers, especially officers, lived in the abandoned houses of local residents.
-H. Trobst's memoirs describe the following living conditions: "The furniture was quite good - the farmer, the previous owner of the furniture, obviously lived well enough.
-The room had a large wall mirror, a sewing machine and European-style wardrobes, chairs and tables.
+Whenever possible, soldiers, especially officers, lived in abandoned houses of local residents in the second lines and artillery positions.
+H. Trobst's memoirs describe the following living conditions: "The furniture was quite good - the farmer, the previous owner of the furniture, obviously lived quite well.
+The room had a large wall mirror, a sewing machine and European-style cabinets, chairs and tables.
 The walls were covered with wallpaper and decorated with paintings and dried flowers.
 The room was divided by walls up to the ceiling and proper doors were installed everywhere.
-In the center of the living room, between two doors, there was a large open fireplace that I had built myself, adapted to burn oak wood.
-The great oak wood piled up at the back of the house gave us great fuel.”
+In the center of the living room, between two doors, there was a large open fireplace, which I had constructed myself, it was adapted to burn with oak wood.
+The excellent oak wood, which was stacked at the back of the house, gave us excellent fuel."

-Since there were not enough pioneers in the division and the infantry also carried out construction work, First Lieutenant Trobst prepared methodological material for concreting works "Concreting Guide (Anleitung zum Betonieren)" and each company received a description with drawings.
+Since there were not enough pioneers in the division and the infantry also performed construction work, First Lieutenant Trobst prepared methodological material for performing concreting work, "Concrete Guide (Anleitung zum Betonieren)", and each company received a description with drawings.

 Related objects